JeffC996/foodpantryJeff/README.md

 Structure:
+1. web.py: Flask Python
-1. UI: html
+2. index.html: html
-2. Database: Firebase
+2. Firebase: database

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.